What Is Social Security Tax?

 The program is funded by contributions from employees and employers through a FICA tax.
 This tax is based on a percentage of the employee's gross pay, and both employee and employer contributions in equal amounts.
 Small business owners also pay a similar tax, called SECA (or self-employment tax), based on the net income of their businesses.
 Both employees and self-employed persons also pay a tax for the Medicare/Medicaid fund, which is part of the FICA tax.

-What Do I Need to Know About OASDI as an Employer?
+What Employers Need to Know About OASDI

 As an employer, you have several responsibilities relating to OASDI and FICA taxes: